openvinotoolkit/openvino_contrib/modules/cuda_plugin/README.md

 `CUDA_THROUGHPUT_STREAMS`   | `CUDA_THROUGHPUT_AUTO`, or non negative integer values  | 1  | Specifies number of CPU "execution" streams for the throughput mode.
 Upper bound for the number of inference requests that can be executed simultaneously.
 `CUDA_OPERATION_BENCHMARK`   | `CUDA_YES`, `CUDA_NO`  | `CUDA_NO`  | Specifies if operation level benchmark should be run for increasing performance of network

-During compilation of the CUDAPlugin, user could specify two options:
+During compilation of the openvino_nvidia_gpu_plugin, user could specify two options:
 1) `-DCUDA_KERNEL_PRINT_LOG=ON` enables print logs from kernels (WARNING, be careful with this options, could print to many logs)
 2) `-DENABLE_CUDNN_BACKEND_API` enables cuDNN backend support that could increase performance of convolutions by 20%